dyne/Zenroom/lib/niwi/docs/pbsch-profile.md

 5. **Fischlin deferred**: The full Fischlin extractable-Cmt is deferred to a future profile (`pbsch-v2`).

-6. **Selector is stricter than paper OR**: The checked RPBSch `LZK0` body currently requires both branch slots to be valid under a private selector value.
-This is production-checkable but not yet the paper's exact either-branch relation.
+6. **Cmt is not paper-exact yet**: The checked RPBSch `LZK0` body now uses a private OR selector, but the commitment profile is still Pedersen-backed `CMT1`, not the final straight-line extractable Cmt profile.